Los Angeles Almanac Logo

 In 1957, Nickolas Shammas purchased the dealership.
 He saw potential in the 110 freeway being built through Downtown Los Angeles and wanted to position his newly-purchased dealership to take advantage of it.
 Shammas relocated the dealership, in 1958, to its current location in University Park.
 Above the showroom, he erected the three-sided Felix the Cat neon sign (designed and created by Wayne E. Heath), to draw the attention of motorists on the nearby freeway.
 Felix Chevrolet went on to become, at one point, the largest Chevrolet dealership west of the Mississippi.

-Felix Chevrolet, Felix the Cat, Auto Dealerships, 1977
+Felix Chevrolet, Felix the Cat, Auto Dealership, 1977

 Felix Chevrolet showroom and sign, 1977.
 Photo by John Margolies in the "Roadside America" archive at the Library of Congress.